-An equally vexing question is whether the goal of advancing individual material welfare of citizens through support to competitive private markets could be viewed as a form of public value.
-We have already seen that the body politic can decide that it views the economic welfare of some particular groups as the focus of collective charitable and governmental concern.
-The question is whether we can view the pursuit of middle class welfare, or corporate welfare through competitive markets as a form of public value.
+The second question, whether the goal of advancing individual material welfare of citizens through support to competitive private markets could be viewed as a form of public value, is partially answered in the assertion that the body politic can choose to make the economic welfare of some particular groups the focus of collective charitable and governmental concern.
+The question that remains is whether the pursuit of middle-class welfare or corporate welfare through competitive markets is a form of public value.
 At some level, it seems obvious that a liberal democratic government should as a practical and philosophical matter be interested in honoring the desires of its citizens to make themselves economically successful, and to create the social conditions where that pursuit can occur through market processes.
 Indeed, this commitment shows up quite plainly in the desire to use the instruments of government to stimulate economic development in the society.
-It also shows up quite clearly and directly in many national, state and local development projects that are designed to produce both private and public benefits.
-When a developer offers to bring jobs to a depressed urban area, and asks only that the government use its power of eminent domain to help him execute the project, the government often acts as though the economic success (including the multiplier effects of the project) is an important public purpose for the project that stands alongside the jobs, and tax base that are to be created.
+It also shows up quite clearly and directly in many national, state, and local development projects that are designed to produce both private and public benefits.
+When a developer offers to bring jobs to a depressed urban area and asks only that the government use its power of eminent domain to help execute the project, the government often acts as though the economic success (including the multiplier effects of the project) is an important public purpose for the project that stands alongside the jobs, and tax base that are to be created.
 And that public interest in economic development can under some circumstances trump even the established property rights of owners.
-Indeed, in a notable recent decision, the Supreme Court of the United States decided no more excuse to use the significant power of eminent domain than that the economic value of the proposed alternative use was higher than its current use.
+Indeed, in a notable recent decision, the Supreme Court of the United States decided no more excuse was necessary to use the power of eminent domain than that the economic value of the proposed alternative use was higher than its current use.
 Private value judged in market valuations was explicitly defined as the public value that would justify the use of the state’s power of eminent domain.
-And even though we are supposed to believe that the government cannot and should not try to influence economic development, every politician knows that if they fail to attend to economic conditions they will be punished at the polls.
+And even though citizens are supposed to believe that the government cannot and should not try to influence economic development, every politician knows that if they fail to attend to economic conditions they will be punished at the polls.